PlagueHO/CosmosDB/docs/Get-CosmosDbStoredProcedureResourcePath.md

 ```

 ### -Id
-This is the Id of the trigger.
+This is the Id of the stored procedure.

 ```yaml
 Type: String